Specialty Certifying Exam Eligibility Requirements

 If you fail to become certified within 8 years, you'll be required to complete a minimum of 6 months of supervised practice to regain eligibility.
-For complete details about "Regaining Eligibility" refer to the policy titled Regaining Initial Certification Eligibility in Obstetrics and Gynecology.
+For complete details about "Regaining Eligibility" refer to the policy titled Regaining Eligibility for OB GYN Certification.
 For information specific to the supervised practice and assessment portion of this policy, see below.

 Supervised Practice and Assessment

 The purpose of the requirement is to provide ABOG with an independent assessment of your contemporary competence during and after a supervised practice experience of at least six months.